joerivanveen/wp-reading-progress/readme.txt

 == Changelog ==

+1.2.0: improved behaviour upon resize of the window

 1.1.0: now identifies single post reading area for all post-types, fallback to body when not found in DOM

 1.0.3: fixed translation, corrected license indication